EXADS/prebidjs-adapter/README.md

 * Merging the new version of the adapter with prebidJS library running
 * `build-with-adapter-dev  --modules=consentManagement,exadsBidAdapter` for development environments
 * `build-with-adapter-prod  --modules=consentManagement,exadsBidAdapter` for production environments
-* After that we can use the resulting prebidJS adapter.
-You can find it into
+* After that you can use the resulting prebidJS adapter.
+* You can find it into:
 * `./build/dev/prebid.js` if you have runned `build-with-adapter-dev`
 * `./build/dist/prebid.js` if you have runned `build-with-adapter-prod`
+* or
+* into the destination folder specified into the upper function, `copyFiles()`;
 * Updating the snippet code.
 You can find it into this repository: ./snippet-code-examples

 #### Lint and Unit tests